 The Spanish Society of Primary Care Physicians presents an expert document to ensure that smoking treatment is homogeneous and science-based Many doctors still refer to smoking as a "habit."
-According to pulmonologist Carlos Rábade, this diminishes its true importance: "it is a disease, and as such, it should be treated."
-To address this, a group of experts -including family doctors, pulmonologists, and pharmacists-presented a document this week at the national congress of the Spanish Society of Primary Care Physicians (Semergen) in Bilbao.
-This document aims to ensure that anyone who wants to quit smoking receives healthcare support using the best tools proven to be scientifically effective.
-The idea is that through professionals at all levels of care -from pharmacies to hospitals-the approximately six million smokers in Spain -according to the latest European Health Survey from 2020- can be identified and offered help to combat the leading cause of preventable premature death.
+According to Rábade, this diminishes its true importance: "it is a disease, and it should be treated as such."
+To address this, a group of experts -including family doctors, pulmonologists, and pharmacists-presented a document this week at a medical conference in Bilbao.
+The aim of the document is to ensure that anyone who wants to quit smoking receives healthcare support using the best tools proven to be scientifically effective.
+The idea is that, through professionals at all levels of care -from pharmacies to hospitals-the approximately six million smokers in Spain -according to the latest European survey- can be identified and offered help to combat the leading cause of preventable premature death.
 Each year, 50,000 people die in Spain due to tobacco, and eight million worldwide, according to the WHO.
 Source: Qyourself